How to build a computer

 Motherboard

-The ASUS M2N32-SLI Deluxe Wireless Edition motherboard I have in My Super PC is at the top of the class in Athlon 64 AM2 motherboards.
-The quality and stability of the ASUS M2N32-SLI Deluxe are extremely high.
+The Gigabyte GA-Z77X-UD5H motherboard I have in My Super PC is at the top of the class in Intel LGA 1155 motherboards.
+The quality and stability of the Gigabyte GA-Z77X-UD5H are extremely high.
 In addition, it provides high performance and a rich feature set.
-It received top marks from Anandtech, and was awarded the Gold Editor's Choice by Anandtech.

-How to build a computer - ASUS M2N32-SLI Deluxe Wireless Edition motherboard retail box Click on any picture to see it enlarged.
+How to build a computer - Gigabyte GA-Z77X-UD5H motherboard retail box Click on any picture to see it enlarged.

-How to build a computer - ASUS M2N32-SLI Deluxe Wireless Edition motherboard Here's a closeup of the ASUS M2N32-SLI Deluxe Wireless Edition motherboard.
+How to build a computer - Gigabyte GA-Z77X-UD5H motherboard Here's a closeup of the Gigabyte GA-Z77X-UD5H motherboard.
+The processor socket type on the motherboard is LGA 1155.

-A motherboard is compatible with one type of processor.
-Which processor type is identified by the "socket type".
+The first consideration in selecting a motherboard is the processor type for which it is compatible.
+Not all motherboards work with all types of processor.
+The processor compatibility of a motherboard is identified by the "socket type" provided on the motherboard for installing the processor.
+This is a reference to the physical and electrical characteristics of the processor.
+Motherboards are built to physically and electrically accommodate a specific processor type.
 There are a number of socket types on the market made by both AMD and Intel, so it's important to know the best one for building your own computer.
 Some socket types may be on their way to being discontinued, others may be too new to try, and others may be best suited for purposes other than desktop computers.
+Processor types are discussed on my Processors page.

-Several manufacturer's make the chipsets that comprise the essential functionality of a motherboard, including NVIDIA, Via and ATI.
-The motherboard chipset preferred by most computer enthusiasts due to price, performance and stability is NVIDIA.
-One motherboard socket type, such as a socket AM2 motherboard, will have more than one NVIDIA chipset that can be used in making the motherboard.
+Several manufacturer's make the chipsets that comprise the essential functionality of a motherboard, including Intel, NVIDIA, and ATI.
+Each manufacturer will provide different lines of chipsets for a given socket type.
 The particular chipset used affects the cost and features built into the motherboard.

 What makes any motherboard "good" is foremost its quality.
 A motherboard which is marginal under load or flaky under certain configurations is one to avoid, regardless of the features and chipsets that it supports.
 It's important to have a motherboard that is reliable and stable with any configuration of processor speed, with any number and type of RAM modules, and with any number of add-on cards.
 After quality, the motherboard should be able to live up to its full potential in terms of performance and capability.